HuttonICS/Cryopreservation-Stirling-Cycle/README.md

     E -->F[DNA extraction]
     F -->G[Sequencing]
 ```
-* The condition for the recovery was 37 degree celsius for 5 minutes
+*The condition used for the recovery was 37°C for 5 minutes

 ### Table of contents